ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Throttling information in responses

-The client exhausted its request-quota for the next 50 seconds.
+The client exhausted its service-limit for the next 50 seconds.
 The `time-window` is communicated out-of-band or inferred by the field values.

 Request: